bozsahin/thebench/README.md

 is also available in rpm-based platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.
 So, for Suse and similar RH systems, install <code>yum</code> first before you install TheBench.
 Fedora is RH, but comes with <code>yum</code>, so no problems (and wise choice, lads and lasses, ditto CentOS).

+SBCL Note:

+This is the Common Lisp that the processor of TheBench uses.
+I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between.
+Something happened to SBCL with 2.3.x releases, and TheBench hangs in the beginning.
+I couldn't locate what causes it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.

+Pythons below 3.8 won't even load TheBench.